oabanin/bombay/README.md

 ## Customizing Game Rules

 Adjust the game rules by modifying the `src/constants/specifications.ts` file.
-You can uncomment the "superhand" or make other changes to enhance your gaming experience.
+You can uncomment the "superHand" or make other changes to enhance your gaming experience.

 ## Available Scripts